Sam-Dowling/SecureMail/Server/README.md

 ```
 - Post the "Body" section of the message to the above endpoint
 - "Attachment" is optional.
+- If encryption is used, "Text" and the attachment "Data" should be encrypted with AES by the client.
-- If the message is sent successfully; the object will be returned with the "Header" populated
+- If the message is sent successfully; the message object will be returned with the "Header" populated.
-- the TOTP_Token must be generated as like before.
+- the TOTP_Token must be generated and sent like before.